 Dr. Rong Zhu Gan - Charles E. Foster Chair in Biomedical Engineering and Professor of Mechanical Engineering, Adjunct Professor of Physiology.
 The research activities in Dr. Gan’s Biomedical Engineering Lab are centered on basic research to understand structures and functions of living systems and applied research to develop new and improved devices and products for medicine and biology.
 Her current research projects include measurement of sound transmission in normal, diseased, and implanted ears, computational modeling of auditory system, design of implantable hearing devices, and biomechanics of tissues and organs.

-Dr. Cecil M. Lewis Jr. - Assistant Professor of Anthropology, Dr. Lewis's Molecular Anthropology Laboratory and Ancient DNA laboratory addresses questions concerning the distribution and evolution of human genetic variation.
-To address these questions, he has collected and/or analyzed ancient DNA, genetic data from hypervariable mitochondrial regions, from autosomal functional regions, and a genome-wide survey of Short Tandem Repeats.
+Dr. Cecil M. Lewis Jr. - Associate Professor of Anthropology, Co-Director of the Laboratories of Molecular Anthropology and Microbiome Research (LMAMR).
+Dr. Lewis’s research addresses questions concerning the distribution and evolution of human genetic variation – both with respect to the human genome and the human microbiome.
+To address these questions, he has collected and/or analyzed ancient DNA, genetic data from hypervariable mitochondrial regions, from autosomal functional regions, genome-wide survey of Short Tandem Repeats, and microbial genomes.
 Research topics include human population history, the evolution of disease associated genetic variation, and the relationship between cultural, environmental and genetic variation.

 Dr. Hong Liu - Charles and Jean Smith Chair in Biomedical Engineering, Professor of Electrical and Computer Engineering, Adjunct Professor of Medicine.
 Dr. Liu’s research interest is in medical imaging.
 His current projects include phase and phase contrast x-ray imaging, digital mammography, digital radiography, stereo fluoroscopy, and optical and fluorescent imaging devices.
 He is a fellow of the American Institute of Medical and Biological Engineering (AIMBE) and a fellow of the International Society for Optical Engineering (SPIE).
 He is also the Chief Editor of the Journal of X-ray Science and Technology.